dstaka/Grab_AI_safety/README.md

  - Difference of readings between `t` and `t-5` are calculated in order to represent how much speed and direction differs within a certain period.
  - The number of consecutive reading values increase is calculated.
 ## Technologies employed
  - Spark is used for creating features by bookingID level given telematics data.
-Although Pandas could be enough to handle data provided for this challenge, I exploited Spark for the purpose of scalability because Grab has vast amounts of telematics data with millions of user base.
-By using Spark, the solution can be scaled easily.
+Although Pandas could be enough to handle data provided for this challenge, I exploited Spark because Grab has vast amounts of telematics data with millions of user base.
+By using Spark, the solution can be scalable.
  - As for modelling framework, XGBoost with Scikit-learn is used for the challenge because aggregated data can be not so huge compared to raw telematics data.
 If Grab integrates the solution into Spark from end-to-end, Spark ML would be used for building model.
  - Regarding modelling algorithm, XGBoost is employed because GBDT based model is strong in cross tabular data.
 ## Findings & insights